 Offer Robust Incident Reporting Mechanisms

 ADL recommends that colleges and universities have a clear, robust and easily findable way for members of the campus community to report incidents (i.e. via an easily accessible digital form that can be filled out and that sets expectations regarding response times).
 Such tools are valuable in ensuring that incidents that have been witnessed or experienced are promptly reported, investigated and addressed.
-With a 2023 ADL study showing that a majority of Jewish students are not reporting incidents on campus because they do not know what to do or because they fear potential backlash, having robust reporting mechanisms that prioritize easy access, swift action, and protection for the target is key to cultivating a safer campus climate.
+With 2023 and 2025 ADL studies showing that a majority of Jewish students are not reporting incidents on campus because they do not know what to do, because they fear potential backlash or because they do not believe they will get the help they need, having robust reporting mechanisms that prioritize easy access, swift action, and protection for the target is key to cultivating a safer campus climate.
 For more best practices on incident reporting mechanisms, see here.

 Examples of Robust Reporting Systems that Earned Full Credit on the Report Card: